jLuseno161/Akan-Name/README.md

 Joy L. Kolia

 ## Description
-This is a project to find user's Akan name based on day of week born.
+This is a program that find user's Akan name based on day of week they were born.

 ### Prerequisites
 You need to have git installed on your computer.
-You can install it with the steps:
+You can install it with the steps below:
    -  Open your terminal (Ctrl+Alt+T)
    -  Install git using this command:
         `$ sudo apt install git-all`